How to lose weight at home. Symptoms and treatment of sore throat during pregnancy Sore throat in pregnant women 3rd trimester

 • swelling of the tonsils.

-Since, due to hormonal changes, the performance of the immune system is sharply reduced, the bacteria quite easily penetrate the body of a pregnant woman.
+Since the performance of the immune system sharply decreases due to hormonal changes, bacteria quite easily penetrate the body of a pregnant woman.

-With angina, it is necessary to carry out treatment in order to avoid serious complications.
-You should also be aware that other infections often appear against the background of this disease.
+If you have a sore throat, it is necessary to undergo treatment to avoid serious complications.
+You should also know that other infections often occur against the background of this disease.

 Treatment

-Treatment of angina in a pregnant woman should only be adjusted by a doctor.
-If you start therapy even before the formation of purulent inflammation, you can avoid many complications that affect the fetus in the womb.
+Treatment of sore throat in a pregnant woman should only be adjusted by a doctor.
+If you start therapy before the formation of purulent inflammation, you can avoid many complications that affect the fetus in the womb.

-The doctor most often prescribes a very gentle treatment that combines the intake of vitamins, certain drugs and alternative methods, if any, are required for a quick and best recovery.
+The doctor most often prescribes a very gentle treatment, combining the use of vitamins, certain medications and traditional methods, if these are required for a quick and optimal recovery.

 Nutrition

-Eating with angina during pregnancy should be light, low-calorie food.
-It should provide the body of the expectant mother with all the necessary vitamins and minerals.
-In such situations, doctors advise drinking broths prepared with chicken or vegetables with the addition of white bread croutons.
-It is also recommended to eat cereals and dairy products.
-You can not eat the following foods:
+If you have a sore throat during pregnancy, you should eat light, low-calorie foods.
+It should provide the expectant mother’s body with all the necessary vitamins and microelements.
+In such situations, doctors advise drinking broths made with chicken or vegetables with the addition of white bread croutons.
+It is also recommended to eat porridge and fermented milk products.
+The following foods should not be eaten:

 • too cold or hot;